-Recent works have sought to provide a theoretical analysis for the edge of stability phenomenon. \citet{Ma2022TheMS} analyzes edge of stability when the loss satisfies a "subquadratic growth" assumption. \citet{Ahn2022UnderstandingTU} argues that unstable convergence is possible when there exists a "forward invariant subset" near the set of minimizers. \citet{Arora2022EoS} analyzes progressive sharpening and the edge of stability phenomenon for normalized gradient descent close to the manifold of global minimizers. \citet{Lyu2022Normalization} uses the edge of stability phenomenon to analyze the effect of normalization layers on sharpness for scale-invariant loss functions. \citet{Chen2022EoS} show global convergence despite instability for certain 2D toy problems and in a 1-neuron student-teacher setting.
-The concurrent work \citet{Li2022EoS} proves progressive sharpening for a two-layer network and analyzes the edge of stability dynamics through four stages similar to ours using the norm of the output layer as a proxy for sharpness.
+Recent works have sought to provide theoretical analyses for the EOS phenomenon. \citet{Ma2022TheMS} analyzes EOS when the loss satisfies a "subquadratic growth" assumption. \citet{Ahn2022UnderstandingTU} argues that unstable convergence is possible when there exists a "forward invariant subset" near the set of minimizers. \citet{Arora2022EoS} analyzes progressive sharpening and the EOS phenomenon for normalized gradient descent close to the manifold of global minimizers. \citet{Lyu2022Normalization} uses the EOS phenomenon to analyze the effect of normalization layers on sharpness for scale-invariant loss functions. \citet{Chen2022EoS} show global convergence despite instability for certain 2D toy problems and in a 1-neuron student-teacher setting.
+The concurrent work \citet{Li2022EoS} proves progressive sharpening for a two-layer network and analyzes the EOS dynamics through four stages similar to ours using the norm of the output layer as a proxy for sharpness.

-Beyond the edge of stability phenomenon itself, prior work has also shown that SGD with large step size or small batch size will lead to a decrease in sharpness \citep{keskar2017, Jastrzebski2017ThreeFI, jastrzebski2018on, Jastrzebski2020The}. \citet{gilmer2022} also describes connections between edge of stability, learning rate warm-up, and gradient clipping.
+Beyond the EOS phenomenon itself, prior work has also shown that SGD with large step size or small batch size will lead to a decrease in sharpness \citep{keskar2017, Jastrzebski2017ThreeFI, jastrzebski2019on, Jastrzebski2020The}. \citet{gilmer2022} also describes connections between EOS, learning rate warm-up, and gradient clipping.

 At a high level, our proof relies on the idea that oscillations in an unstable direction prescribed by the quadratic approximation of the loss cause a longer term effect arising from the third-order Taylor expansion of the dynamics.
 This overall idea has also been used to analyze the implicit regularization of SGD~\citep{BlancGVV20, damian2021label, li2022what}.
 In those settings, oscillations come from the stochasticity, while in our setting the oscillations stem from instability.